 The experience never fails to fascinate and thrill me.
 If you take the effort to visit, I’m certain you will feel the same way too.

 Basic Visiting Information

-Hong Kong Museum of History has eight permanent galleries spread across three floors.
+The museum has eight permanent galleries, or exhibitions, spread across three floors.
 Presented chronologically, these are:

 - The Natural Environment

 - Prehistoric Hong Kong